MizanMbstu/BMI/about.md

 This *BMI Calculator* is for adults 20 years and older.
 Further information on calculating BMI for children and teenagers is available from the CDC.

 #### References
 1. Centers for Disease Control.
-[Body Mass Index (BMI)](https://www.cdc.gov/healthyweight/assessing/bmi/index.html), Accessed January 26, 2020.
+[Body Mass Index (BMI)](https://www.cdc.gov/healthyweight/assessing/bmi/index.html)
 2. Centers for Disease Control.
-[BMI Percentile Calculator for Child and Teen](https://www.cdc.gov/healthyweight/bmi/calculator.html), Accessed January 26, 2020.
+[BMI Percentile Calculator for Child and Teen](https://www.cdc.gov/healthyweight/bmi/calculator.html)

 ### Developer